 …and try as we might, we can never get them back.

 Yeah, I know: “They’ll always be your babies no matter how old they get.”
-But I’d be lying if I said I wasn’t as sad as I am happy.
+But I’d be lying if I said I wasn’t as happy as I am sad.

 My young’uns survived childhood and now I have four adults for “children”.
 I can’t call them that anymore and haven’t for some time now.
 I can’t call them “my babies” anymore.
 “My boys”.